danielendeg/nugetpackageupdate/specs/ProfilesValidation/Profiles and Validation.md

 * `mode`:
     * `create`: Can this resource be created
     * `update`: Can this resource be updated
     * `delete`: This checks if it would be OK to delete the resource.
-It should take into consideration if we are validating referential integrity on delete (see configuration below).
+It should take into consideration if we are validating referential integrity.
 * `profile`: The canonical uri for the profile to validate against.

 Return `OperationOutcome`.

 ## Support for `$meta`, `$meta-add` and `$meta-delete`

 FHIR specifies two operations for modifying metadata: `$meta-add` and `$meta-delete`.
 The operation `$meta` simply returns the current metadata.
 We **should** support these operations to allow users to add profiles to existing resources.
-We need to consider two situations:

-1. If we are adding a profile to an existing resource, we should validate that the resource conforms to the profile and otherwise reject the call.
+If we are adding a profile to an existing resource, we should validate that the resource conforms to the profile and otherwise reject the call.
-1. When deleting a profile from metadata, the Resource could fall back to validation agains a default profile for that resource type.
-That default resource could be more restrictive than the current profile and the validation could fail.
-In that case, we should not allow removal of the metadata.

 Note that we can defer implementation of these operations since there is a workaround by simply updating the resource.